itsee-birmingham/standalone_collation_editor/docs/services_file/optional-variables.md

 If ```CL.loadIndexPage()``` or a button with the id *collation_settings* was provided on the index page then the user can override these settings on a unit by unit basis.

-**NB:** this setting is new in version 2.0.0 and the default settings have changed from previous versions.
+**NB:** this setting was new in version 2.0.0 and the default settings have changed from previous versions.

 ## ```lacUnitLabel```

-**This variable can be overwritten in individual project settings**
+**This variable can be overridden in individual project settings**

 This variable should be a string and should be the text the collation editor needs to display for any witnesses which are lacunose for the entire collation unit.
 The default, which will be used if this variable is not present, is 'lac unit'.
 Until version 2.0.0 the default text was 'lac verse'.

 ## ```omUnitLabel```

-**This variable can be overwritten in individual project settings**
+**This variable can be overridden in individual project settings**

 This variable should be a string and should be the text the collation editor needs to display for any witnesses which omit the entire collation unit.
 The default, which will be used if this variable is not present, is 'om unit'.
 Until version 2.0.0 the default text was 'om verse'.

 ## ```omCategories```

-**This variable can be overwritten in individual project settings**
+**This variable can be overridden in individual project settings**

 This variable should be an array of strings.
 If provided the editor will be give the option to categorise om readings using the labels in the array in the Order Readings screen.

 ## ```allowCommentsOnRegRules```

-**This variable can be overwritten in individual project settings**
+**This variable can be overridden in individual project settings**

 This variable is a boolean which determines whether or not to show the comments text box in the regularisation rule menu.
 Nothing happens to these comments appart from them being saved along with the rule so the default is false.
 This setting should only be set to true if the platform using the collation editor has a mecahnism for using these comments in some way.

 ## ```showCollapseAllUnitsButton```

-**This variable can be overwritten in individual project settings**
+**This variable can be overridden in individual project settings**

 This variable is a boolean which determines whether or not to show the button in the footer of all stages of the collation editor which allows all the units to be collapsed to show only the a reading.
 The default is false.
 Until version 2.0.0  this button was included by default.

 ## ```showGetApparatusButton```

-**This variable can be overwritten in individual project settings**
+**This variable can be overridden in individual project settings**

 This variable is a boolean which determines whether or not to show the button in the footer of the approved stage of the collation editor.
 When present the button allows the user to download an export of the current unit apparatus based on the settings provided in the ```exporterSettings``` variable.
 If this variable is set to true (or the default is being used) then either ```getApparatusForContext()``` or ```apparatusServiceUrl``` must also be provided in the services file.
-If neither of these items are available then the get apparatus button will not be shown.
+If neither of these items are available then the get apparatus button will not be shown even if this variable is set to true.
+The default is true.

-The default is true which maintains the behaviour of earlier releases.

 ## ```extraFooterButtons```

-**This variable can be overwritten in individual project settings on a stage by stage basis but addExtraFooterFunctions() in the services file must provide all the functions added in the projects**
+**This variable can be overridden in individual project settings on a stage by stage basis but addExtraFooterFunctions() in the services file must provide all the functions added in the projects**

 This variable can be used to add your own custom buttons to the footer of the display in the four stages of the collation editor.
 Each stage is treated separately.
 The data should be structured as a JSON object with the stage/s to be modified as the top level key/s using the following values: regularised, set, ordered, approved.
 The value for each key should be an array of objects where each object has the following two keys: